KokiKitsune2007/AnylanguagePatcher/README.md

 # AnylanguagePatcher
-Changes the language of Wii games from different regions
+Changes the language of Wii games and the Wii menu from different regions